All Episodes

 Finally, we have Congress's attention.

-Finally, we've got people that are fully and completely engaged in understanding how bad this has been.
+Finally, we've got people that are fully and completely engaged in understanding how bad this has been, how deeply disgusting this has been.

-And as far as the people that would politicize the death of a soldier the way the media has been, in spite of the fact that they were all the witnesses that were listening to the conversation.
+And as far as the people that would politicize the death of a soldier the way the media has been, in spite of the fact that there were all the witnesses that were listening to the conversation, just like, and follow a woman that is a known, you know, how do you even say it?

-I mean, she wakes up in the morning hating Donald Trump, that has no love for Donald Trump, has been saying the most incendiary things.
+I mean, she wakes up in the morning hating Donald Trump that has no love for Donald Trump, has been saying the most incendiary things.

 And she is the main source for the media's hatred and the media narrative and the media lie that Donald Trump actually woke up one morning and called to personally insult a woman who lost her husband who was fighting for her country.